Pranaav003/NewsWebApp/README.md

 # NewsWebApp

-Start the server by running node app.js
+Start the server by running: node app.js
-Open the server in your browser by going to localhost:3000
+Navigate to the page using the localhost address.